madwrote/madwrote/README.md

 ## ✨ Interests Beyond Code

-- 📚 Collecting and reading cozy fantasy philosophical fiction
+- 📚 Collecting and reading cozy fantasy fiction
 - 🎮 Playing story-driven and immersive video games
 - 🖌️ Drawing digital illustration in Procreate and traditional media
 - ☀️ Enjoying quiet, sunny days with a good cup of coffee